Overv/MineAssemble/README.md

 position is moved by that distance times the ray direction.
 This is repeated until the position is inside a BLOCK_DIRT or if it's out of the world.
 The final position is used to compute the side that was hit and the texture coordinates.
-The `rayColor` function is then called to let the block decide what color it's going to output.
-This function calls the `raytrace` function again to decide where the pixel is shadowed or not by using the `sunDir` direction for the ray.
+The `ray_color` function is then called to let the block decide what color it's going to output.
+This function calls the `raytrace` function again to decide whether the pixel is shadowed or not by using the `sunDir` direction for the ray.
 It prevents infinite recursion by requesting an *info* raytrace instead of a color raytrace.
 This alternative returns a struct with hit info instead of a color.